gkrisp98/EMNIST-Classifier/README.md

 # EMNIST-Classifier
-CNN classifier with 2 hidden layers for EMNIST dataset splitted by 'digits'
+CNN classifier with 2 hidden layers for EMNIST dataset splitted by 'digits' with 95% accuracy on the test set.